"3000 people did not die..."

 A bombshell report on MSNBC's "The Rachel Maddow Show" Tuesday revealed that the Department of Homeland Security has reallocated almost $10 million from disaster relief programs to instead cover the costs of detaining immigrant families at the US-Mexico border.

-Trump being Trump, he wasn't going to let that pastt.
-During a briefing earlier that day about the approaching hurricane, he devoted a good deal of time to praising his administration and himself for their response to the catastrophic storms that struck Puerto Rico last year and, according to estimates, led to the deaths of almost 3,000 citizens.
+Trump being Trump, he wasn't going to let that pass.
+During a briefing earlier that day about the approaching hurricane, he devoted a good deal of time to praising his administration and himself for their response to the catastrophic storms that struck Puerto Rico last year and, according to estimates, led

 "Unsung success" he called the